-Our cPanel servers are build on LiteSpeed which is a very fast web server.
-One of the great features of LiteSpeed and what makes it so fast is the in-built caching.
+Our cPanel servers are built on LiteSpeed, a highly efficient web server.
+One of the key features of LiteSpeed, which contributes to its speed, is the built-in caching.
 This makes your page load speed times much faster.

 Enable the Cache Plugin